syukirman-amir/tiktok-song-detected/README.md

 # tiktok-song-detected

-This is an application designed to detect songs from TikTok without requiring an API
+This is an application designed to detect songs from TikTok without requiring an API KEY